hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `id` - (Required) The ID of the Batch Certificate to install on the Batch Pool, which must be inside the same Batch Account.

-* `store_location` - (Optional) The location of the certificate store on the compute node into which to install the certificate.
+* `store_location` - (Required) The location of the certificate store on the compute node into which to install the certificate.
 Possible values are `CurrentUser` or `LocalMachine`.

  -> **NOTE:** This property is applicable only for pools configured with Windows nodes (that is, created with cloudServiceConfiguration, or with virtualMachineConfiguration using a Windows image reference).
 For Linux compute nodes, the certificates are stored in a directory inside the task working directory and an environment variable `AZ_BATCH_CERTIFICATES_DIR` is supplied to the task to query for this location.
 For certificates with visibility of `remoteUser`, a 'certs' directory is created in the user's home directory (e.g., `/home/{user-name}/certs`) and certificates are placed in that directory.